Hanafy01/Udacity_Advanced_DA_Soccer/README.md

 ---

 ---
-#### the summary will contain python 3.8 compatible code .... but you will find the original code from lectures and recitations commented throughout the notebook
+#### the summary will contain python 3.8 compatible code .... but you will find the original ~~obsolete~~ code from lectures and recitations commented throughout the notebook

 ### Lecturers & TAs